MontgomeryLab/tinyRNA/doc/Parameters.md

           rows/features which have a zero count in all samples."
 ```

-## Plotter
+## tiny-plot

 ### Plot Requests
  | Run Config Key | Commandline Argument         |
 |----------------|------------------------------|
 | plot_requests: | `--plots PLOT PLOT PLOT ...` |

-Plotter will only produce the list of plots requested.
+tiny-plot will only produce the list of plots requested.

 ### P value
  | Run Config Key | Commandline Argument |